-It was undoubtedly clear that the journey, as soon as the bus escaped Italy and entered into Swiss territory, became far more surreal.
-The majestic Swiss Alps, perfectly beautified with an unbroken chain of sparkling glaciers, crystal blue lakes and the many quaint villages – as I happened to explore, during a cheap 25 Euro Flixbus journey, offered no less than many million dollar views.
+It was undoubtedly clear that as soon as the bus escaped Italy and entered into the Swiss territory the journey became far more surreal.
+The majestic Swiss Alps, perfectly beautified with an unbroken chain of white glaciers, crystal blue lakes and the many quaint villages – as I happened to explore during a cheap 25 Euro Flixbus journey – offered no less than million-dollar views.

 I was travelling from Milan to Basel to spend my last weekend in Europe, before flying back to Delhi, and it couldn’t start any better.
-I mean there is no denial the fact that Switzerland offers beauty unparalled, on any road trip, taken in any direction; but this 300-km long stretch, even though I’d nothing more than a window seat in a public bus, felt no less charming.
-It dwarfed the memories of many other places I’d so far classified as SERENE!
+I mean there is no denying the fact that Switzerland offers beauty unparalleled, on any road trip, taken in any direction, but this 300-km long stretch, even though I had nothing more than a window seat on a public bus, felt no less spellbinding.

 (PS: Milan to Basel route was even better than Zurich-Lucern-Engelberg, as I explored during a day trip to Mount Titlis from Zurich)

-The first two hours, as we escaped Italy were perhaps the most boring, but as we advanced deeper into Switzerland, the difference in landscape became fairly visible.
-For the next 4 hours or so, the route took us through some shimmering lake, rivers, and fields so green that you’ll think someone has accidentally upped the saturation.
+The first two hours, as we escaped Italy were perhaps the most boring, but as we advanced deeper into Switzerland, the difference in the landscape became fairly visible.
+For the next 4 hours or so, the route took us through some shimmering lakes, rivers, and fields so green that you’ll think someone has accidentally upped the saturation.
 A few snow-capped mountains always remained intact in the background.
-Here’re a few shots I took from the moving bus window…
+Here’re a couple of (poor) shots I took from the moving bus window…

 We even made a coffee break somewhere on the way, and I couldn’t stop myself from capturing that beautiful green thing that carried us here.

-People often don’t understand that by taking a bus (or even a train) the journey itself can be interesting, romantic, adventurous, and an integral part of your travel experience.
-Because sometimes, it’s not just about ‘getting there’… but the scenic route is worth the wait.
-So take it slow, take it all in, and take The Road Less Travelled.
+For a traveller, it’s important to understand that by taking a bus (or a train) the journey itself becomes more interesting, romantic, adventurous, and an integral part of their travel experiences.
+Because sometimes, it’s not just about ‘getting there but the scenic route is worth the wait.
+So take it slow and take it all in.

-And when you’re in Switzerland, such an idea becomes more valid, for Switzerland is a beautiful destination and has been always known for its dramatic landscapes and an unrealistically beautiful countryside.
+And when you’re in Switzerland, such an idea becomes more valid, for Switzerland is a beautiful destination and has been always known for its dramatic landscapes and unrealistically romantic countryside.

-During my entire 2 months in Europe, I travelled in buses more than in trains, and this was for one big reason… buses were cheaper.
+During my entire 2 months in Europe, I travelled on buses more than in trains, and this was for one big reason, buses were cheaper.
 Often, way cheaper than trains.
-Where a train ride would cost me 50 Euros, the bus costed 30 Euros, or sometimes even less.
+Where a train ride would cost me 50 Euros, the bus cost 30 Euros, or sometimes even less.
 And I personally found them just as comfortable.
 Taking buses is moreover a great way to budget travel in Europe.

-Though of course, a few train rides, especially if you’re travelling around Germany or France or Switzerland is a no miss (to get an experience), but if you’re short with cash, and don’t mind spending a few extra hours travelling, then buses can just be your ideal travel companion!
+Though of course a few train rides, especially if you’re travelling inside Germany or France or Switzerland is a no-miss (to get experience), if you’re short on cash, and don’t mind spending a few extra hours travelling, then buses can just be your ideal travel companion!

 Have you also backpacked across Europe?
 What was your favorite journey?
 And how did you travel?